 The enlightenment teaching of the Essene was known as THE WAY.
-The Way became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way also became the transitional teaching into the early church.
-Many of these principles are contained within modern religious thought, many are not.
+The Way became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way also became the enlightened transitional teaching into the early church.

 The episode concerning Lazarus is intended to substantiate Jesus as the fully awakened Son of God, but also raises the issue of soul-identity for you, and demonstrates fundamental lessons of the Way.

 “The wind blows where it wants to, and you hear its sound, but you don’t know where it comes from or where it’s going.
 That’s how it is with everyone who has been born from the Spirit” (Jn.
 3.8).

 The sisters of Lazarus, Mary and Martha, send a messenger to find Jesus and inform him that Lazarus is sick.
 John 11.3, initiates the action.
 The messenger presents the problem.
 Jesus says with some surety, (4) “This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.”

 He infers the sickness is not what it appears to be.
 As is written in v.
 4, Jesus seems to comprehend a different principle at work: “that the Son of God might be glorified.”
 He says that the sickness is for the glory of God, an incongruous statement at best, then adds the reference to himself.
 This brief statement properly orders events.
 God is glorified first, and it is by reflection you become elevated, enlightened and brought into the light, glorified.
 God is the first cause, He comes first.